Image: 'Brexit: The Uncivil War'. Credit: C4.

-Was the widely acclaimed film The Uncivil War an accurate record of what happened?
+Was the widely acclaimed film 'Brexit: The Uncivil War' an accurate record of what happened?

 I was Chair of Vote Leave for much of the time covered by the film – and there’s another story to tell.
 While Dominic Cummings, played extremely effectively by Benedict Cumberbatch, is portrayed as a flawed but highly effective genius, I am given a bit part with two or three short scenes portraying me as an incompetent and disloyal figurehead.
 As Brian Monteith said in a review of the film for City AM, “the portrayal of John Mills – a highly successful businessman and Labour’s largest private donor – as an out-of-touch dinosaur was hugely unfair.”

 Both Cummings – and the film – underestimated the key role played by Labour Eurosceptics – a movement with a long history and one that needs to be understood as we look for ways through the current impasse.